 - About Us

 - Creating Support

 - My Account

 *On this date in 1919, we celebrate the founding of the Norman Film Manufacturing Company.

-Filmmakers were already steadily making an exodus to southern California which emerged as a new hub for films.
+Filmmakers were already steadily making an exodus to southern California, which emerged as a new hub for films.
 In 1917, John W. Martin was elected mayor of Jacksonville on an anti-film campaign intending to curb the wild excesses of the film industry.
 Filmmakers did not help their cause by filming car chases on the streets on Sundays, pulling alarms to film fire trucks, or accidentally inciting riots.
-By the 1930s, the film industry had moved on from Jacksonville while Norman Studios became a distributor of films and then Richard Norman began exhibiting films in the 1940s.
-The studio transitioned to distribution and promotion after the rise of talking pictures made its technology obsolete, and eventually closed.
-On October 31, 2016, the location and studio's facilities were restored and re-purposed as a museum and was designated a National Historic Landmark.
+By the 1930s, the film industry had moved on from Jacksonville while Norman Studios became a distributor of films, and then Richard Norman began exhibiting films in the 1940s.
+The studio transitioned to distribution and promotion after the rise of talking pictures made its technology obsolete and eventually closed.
+On October 31, 2016, the location and studio's facilities were restored and re-purposed as a museum and were designated a National Historic Landmark.